zackvf/todo-app/README.md

 - Adding a calendar to the app (in progress)
 - Adding a prompt to the Clear Task List button to ensure user definitely wants to reset their list
 - Applying tasks to user-selected calendar days
-- Storing todo lists in an external database (to not rely on local storage)
+- Storing lists in an external database to not rely on local storage

 ## Known issues